inphobia/inphobia.github.io/content/docs/mono/brain/9500-16e/index.md

 # broadcom 9500-16e
 broadcom branded sas hba with 4 sff-8644 connectors

+## verdict
+they are not cheap nor common secondhand. other than that it's easily the best card out of the several i tested. lowest power usage i found, even compared to several generations back. supported for at least several years, pretty good documentation, even has official windows 11 drivers.

+the 9500 cards with internal ports share most of these traits. for the use cases presented here it made less sense.

 ## general specs
 - chipset: broadcom sas3816
 - host interface: pcie4 x8 (also supports x4, x2 & x1)